odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

 However, menus always follow an architecture; in practice, there are three levels of menus:

-1. The root menu, which is displayed in the App switcher
+1. The root menu, which is displayed in the App switcher (the Odoo Community App switcher is a dropdown menu)
 2. The first level menu, displayed in the top bar
 3. The action menus